polywrap/wrap-integrations/protocol/substrate/rpc-wrapper/README.md

 ### Using directly (js example)

 The wrapper requires a Substrate signer-provider in order to sign transactions.
-Current the only implementation for this is for a browser javascript host and integrates with the polkadot-js browser extension for signing.
+Currently the only implementation for this is for a browser javascript host and integrates with the polkadot-js browser extension for signing.
 In the future other signing providers might be added.

 In your web code create a new Polywrap client with the required plugin: